linuxmint/doc-user-guide/docs/chromium.rst

 Chromium is an open-source web browser developed by Google.

 Google also develops a proprietary browser based on Chromium called Chrome.
 This is the browser Google promotes and provides repositories for.
-There are no Google repositories for Chromium.
+There are no Google repositories for Chrome.

 This page lists the different ways to install Chromium in Linux Mint.